VikingMotorsports/torque-vectoring/microcontroller/README.md

 Write data using the following format: snprintf(file_name, file_length, "<type1> - ... - <typeN>", <value1>, ... , <valueN>);

-Provides the following functions as it pertains to SD Logging:
+Provides the following functionality as it pertains to SD Logging:
-Mount the SD card to begin logging sd_mount
+*Mount the SD card to begin logging

-Unmount SD card to avoid damage to the card or data saved on the card sd_unmount

-Scan SD card for a node
+*Unmount SD card to avoid damage to the card or data saved on the card *Scan SD card for a node
-sd_scan

-Format SD card from home directory sd_format
+*Format SD card from home directory

-Write to File
+*Write to File
-sd_write

-Read File
+*Read File
-sd_read

-Check if SD card is saving to the file sd_check
+*Check if SD card is saving to the file

-Create File
+*Create File
-file_create

-Update file on SD card
+*Update file on SD card
-file_update

-RemoveFile
-file_remove
+*RemoveFile

-Create directory in SD card
+*Create directory in SD card
-create_directory

-Check space in SD card
+*Check space in SD card
-sd_space_check

 #### Communications